Guide To University Living

 - Public Health and Sanitation

 - Residents are expected to maintain a sanitary environment within their room.
-Items accruing mold, insects, or rust should be disposed of and/or properly cleaned.
+Rooms or items accruing trash, mold, insects, or rust should be disposed of and/or properly cleaned.

 - Students who use injected medications (such as insulin) or who test their blood, must dispose of sharps (hypodermic syringes, needles, and/or lancets) responsibly.
 Sharps should be placed in a sharps container or in a thick plastic bottle that can be tightly capped (like a Gatorade bottle).
 Once full, seal with heavy tape and place in the trash so anyone handling the container knows it contains sharps and should not be recycled.
 Do not place the container with recycling.